-.eanileqiq network of underground nesses through a vast to city homes and busitreated, it is distributed field.
-After water is at each individual well from each well is treated treatment plants.
+network of underground nesses through a vast to city homes and busi-CHESHIBE treated, it is distributed field.
+After water is Evansville Wells at each individual well Interconnection - with South Central Conn.
+Regional Water Authority from each well is treated treatment plants.
 Water of Meriden's four water ervoirs is treated at one ity.
 Water from the res-Regional Water Author-Central Connecticut water from the South the City also purchases system requirements, the City.
-Depending on wells located throughout and six groundwater east corner of Meriden, Reservoir in the northline, the Bradley-Hubbard
+Depending on SOUTHINGTON wells located throughout and six groundwater east corner of Meriden, Reservoir in the northline, the Bradley-Hubbard Broad Brook Reservoir on the Meriden-Cheshire town clude four reservoirs on the Meriden-Berlin town line, the sources is shown on the map below.
+These sources insion actually has several different sources.
+Each of these -Water supplied to you from the Meriden Water Divi-